 Abbott does not knowingly collect or use any information from children (we define “children” as minors younger than 13).
 We do not knowingly allow children to order our products, communicate with us, or use any of our online services.
 If you are a parent and become aware that your child has provided us with information, please contact us using one of the methods specified below and we will work with you to address this issue.

 We may provide links to websites and other third-party content that is not owned or operated by Abbott.
 The websites and third-party content to which we link may have separate privacy notices or policies.
 Abbott is not responsible for the privacy practices of any entity that it does not own or control.

 How Can I Contact Abbott?

 If you have questions about your information, please contact us by clicking on the “Contact Us” link on the website you are visiting or by e-mailing us at email@example.com.
 Alternatively, you may send a letter to the following address:

 Attention: Public Affairs, Department 383

 Abbott Park, IL 60064-6048

-In all communications to Abbott, please include the e–mail address used for registration (if applicable), the Web site address or the specific Abbott program to which you provided personal information (e.g. Abbott.com, Humira.com, etc.), and a detailed explanation of your request.
-If you would like to delete or amend your personal information and are contacting us by e-mail, please put "Deletion Request" or "Amendment Request", as applicable, in the subject line of the e-mail.
+In all communications to Abbott, please include the email address used for registration (if applicable), the website address or the specific Abbott program to which you provided personal information (e.g. Abbott.com, Similac.com, etc.) and a detailed explanation of your request.
 We will do our best to respond to all reasonable requests in a timely manner.